lgatto/pRoloc/README.md

 ```

 Download the appropriate package from the [Bioconductor landing page](http://www.bioconductor.org/packages/devel/bioc/html/pRoloc.html)
-and install manually using `install.packages(..., repos = "NULL")` or other the GUI front-end of your favourite R interface.
+and install manually using `install.packages(..., repos = "NULL")` or the GUI front-end of your favourite R interface.